Prebuilt Reports Overview

 Terminal

 Description: The Terminal report isolates End of Day activity by terminal, detailing cash entries and withdrawals, voided transactions, and discrepancies at each point of sale.
 It mimics the structure of the EOD report but provides data at the register level for deeper insight.
-See the above table for more detials.
+See the above table for more details.

 Use Cases: This report helps identify which terminals may be contributing to cash handling errors or variances.
 It's also useful for monitoring employee behavior, verifying void activity, and auditing station-specific performance.